devtut/generate/docs/python/attribute-access.md

 ```

 In the example above, it's easy to see what happens if we create a new Book that contains a title and a author.
 If all books we're to add to our Library have authors and titles, then we can skip the getters and setters and use the dot notation.
-However, suppose we have some books that do not have an author and we want to set the author to "Unknown".
+However, suppose we have some books that do not have an author and we want to set the author to &quot;Unknown&quot;.
 Or if they have multiple authors and we plan to return a list of authors.

 In this case we can create a getter and a setter for the **author** attribute.